yjlim-larr/Reinforcement_learning/Policy_gradient/README.md

   It suggests how to calculate policy gradient, so it is the basic of policy gradient method.

 2. Actor critic: https://proceedings.neurips.cc/paper/1999/file/6449f44a102fde848669bdd9eb6b76fa-Paper.pdf
+  It suggests combination of actor only method and critic only method for improving each methods' problem.
+Actor can be considered as policy function and Critic can be considered as value function of state.
+Actor is updated from evaluation of policy function by using Critic's value function, and Critic is updated from reward or cost from action chosen from policy function.
+One whole system's update includes actor, critic's update.

 3. DPG: http://proceedings.mlr.press/v32/silver14.pdf